QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 4) The function bisection() was defined, which is used to identify the patient with known age using the concept of bisection.

 I set mid as global variable, so that it could be used in other funcitons.
 Variables low and high are used to define the search range of ages.
+While in the while loop, I used variable mid, which is in the middle of each search range and used to compare with found_age.
+Also used if/else statment: If found_age is bigger than the element in the middle of the sorted list, only need to compare found_age with the elements on the right side.
+If found_age is samller than the element in the middle of the sorted list, only need to compare found_age with the elements on the left side.
+If found_age is exactly the element in the middle of the sorted list, mid is the index of found_age and name of the corresponding patient.

+5) The number of patients over found_age is the length of the sorted tuple sustract index of the patient whose age is found_age.

+6) The function bisection_age_range(), which is used to return the number of patients whose ages are in the age range(low_age, high_age).

+Basically I run two times of bisection to search for the index of patients whose age are low_age and high_age, separately.